-Principal and Global Business Leader - Building Science
+Principal, Global Business Leader - Building Science

 Underwriters Laboratories, Montreal